ian-whitestone/slides/data-finance-toronto-2018.md

 ## Some closing thoughts

-Make investements early on in the migration process
+Make investments early on in the migration process
 <hr>

 - education & training